srackham/hindsite/doc/design-spec.md

 /*
   If a same-named `.toml` is present it will be injected into the template.
-  A `.toml` file with the same name as a directory is injected into all templates in the directory e.g. `blog.toml` will be injeced into all documents in the `blog` directory.
+  A `.toml` file with the same name as a directory is injected into all templates in the directory e.g. `blog.toml` will be injected into all documents in the `blog` directory.
 */

 - Reserved directory names: `/indexes`.
 By convention the `/static`